Government announces moving out of the Contain Phase and into Delay Phase

 As per the current advice, the most important thing individuals can do to protect themselves remains washing their hands more often, for at least 20 seconds, with soap and water.
 Make sure you cough or sneeze into a tissue, put it in a bin and wash your hands.

-We are asking anyone who shows certain symptoms to self-isolate for 7 days, regardless of whether they have travelled to affected areas.
+We are asking any who shows certain symptoms to self isolate for 7 days, regardless of whether they have travelled to affected areas.
 This means we want people to stay at home and avoid all but essential contact with others for 7 days from the point of displaying mild symptoms, to slow the spread of infection.

 The symptoms are: